apisec-inc/documentation/docs/scanner-sizing.md

 **Scanner Sizing Recommendations**

-- scaners without resource limit will be faster to complet the jobs.
+- scaners without resource limit will be faster to complete the jobs.
 - Below chart shows execution time of playbooks with different resource limits.